 Stargardt macular degeneration is a genetic eye disorder that causes progressive vision loss.
 This disorder affects the retina, the specialized light-sensitive tissue that lines the back of the eye.
 Specifically, Stargardt macular degeneration affects a small area near the center of the retina called the macula.
-The macula is responsible for sharp central vision, which is needed for detailed tasks such as reading, driving, and recognizing faces.
-In most people with Stargardt macular degeneration, a fatty yellow pigment (lipofuscin) builds up in cells underlying the macula.
-Over time, the abnormal accumulation of this substance can damage cells that are critical for clear central vision.
-In addition to central vision loss, people with Stargardt macular degeneration have problems with night vision that can make it difficult to navigate in low light.
+The macula is responsible for the type of vision needed for detailed tasks such as reading, driving, and recognizing faces.
+In most people with Stargardt macular degeneration, a fatty yellow pigment called lipofuscin builds up in cells underlying the macula.
+Over time, the abnormal accumulation of this substance can damage cells that are critical for clear vision.
+People with Stargardt macular degeneration have problems with night vision that can make it difficult to navigate in low light.
 Some affected individuals also have impaired color vision.
 The signs and symptoms of Stargardt macular degeneration typically appear in late childhood to early adulthood and worsen over time.

 Stargardt macular degeneration is the most common form of juvenile macular degeneration, the signs and symptoms of which begin in childhood.
-The estimated prevalence of Stargardt macular degeneration is 1 in 8,000 to 10,000 individuals.
+The estimated prevalence of Stargardt macular degeneration is about 1 in 6,500 individuals.

-In most cases, Stargardt macular degeneration is caused by mutations in the ABCA4 gene.
-Less often, mutations in the ELOVL4 gene cause this condition.
-The ABCA4 and ELOVL4 genes provide instructions for making proteins that are found in light-sensing (photoreceptor) cells in the retina.
+In most cases, Stargardt macular degeneration is caused by variants (also called mutations) in the ABCA4 gene.
+Less often, variants in the ELOVL4 gene cause this condition.
+The ABCA4 and ELOVL4 genes provide instructions for making proteins that are found in light-sensing cells (photoreceptors) in the retina.

-The ABCA4 protein transports potentially toxic substances out of photoreceptor cells.
+The ABCA4 protein transports potentially toxic substances out of photoreceptors.
 These substances form after phototransduction, the process by which light entering the eye is converted into electrical signals that are transmitted to the brain.
-Mutations in the ABCA4 gene prevent the ABCA4 protein from removing toxic byproducts from photoreceptor cells.
-These toxic substances build up and form lipofuscin in the photoreceptor cells and the surrounding cells of the retina, eventually causing cell death.
-Loss of cells in the retina causes the progressive vision loss characteristic of Stargardt macular degeneration.
+Variants in the ABCA4 gene prevent the ABCA4 protein from removing toxic byproducts from photoreceptors.
+These toxic substances build up and form lipofuscin in the photoreceptors and the surrounding cells of the retina, eventually causing cell death.
+Loss of cells in the retina causes the progressive vision loss that is characteristic of Stargardt macular degeneration.

 The ELOVL4 protein plays a role in making a group of fats called very long-chain fatty acids.
-The ELOVL4 protein is primarily active (expressed) in the retina, but is also expressed in the brain and skin.
+The ELOVL4 protein is primarily found in the retina, but is also expressed in the brain and skin.
 The function of very long-chain fatty acids within the retina is unknown.
-Mutations in the ELOVL4 gene lead to the formation of ELOVL4 protein clumps (aggregates) that build up and may interfere with retinal cell functions, ultimately leading to cell death.
+Variants in the ELOVL4 gene lead to the formation of ELOVL4 protein clumps (aggregates) that build up and may interfere with retinal cell functions, ultimately leading to cell death.

 Stargardt macular degeneration can have different inheritance patterns.